decentralized-identity/github-did/packages/docs/did-method-spec/spec.md

-# Element DID method specification
+# Github DID method specification

 The `github` method is meant to make working with DIDs very simple at the cost of trusting Github.com for assisting in resolving DID Documents.